Dimers and analytic torsion I: Background and overview

-where $\langle\rangle$ denotes the expectation with respect to the free field.
 Instead of integrating against a smooth test function, it is often useful and natural to consider local ``operators", involving the local behaviour of the field at a certain number of selected points.
+For a detailed conceptual discussion, we refer the reader to \cite{MakKan_GFFCFT}; we will need here only a few simple cases.

-For instance, one may consider current correlations, given by the Wick formula:
+\paragraph{Current correlations.\\} As a basic example, one may consider current correlations, given by the Wick formula: